Holygent/FeelistPublic/README.md

 > [!NOTE]
 > Firebase-related files and information are not included in this repository for security purposes.
 However, non-risky functions like read or write may be found across the repo.

+## Features

+* Biometrical authentification: Users only need Face ID, Touch ID, or password/passcode to log in, sign up, and open the app if Auto-Lock is enabled.
+They also have the ability to set a password.
+* Auto-Lock: Locks the app automatically when the user leaves it.
+This feature has to be enabled but is prominently recommended after testing at least three people.
+* Testing: Users respond the questionnaire for a specific person and results show how much they love them compared to other people they have tested.
+* Lists: Users can join Lists to test people with their friends and share results automatically.
+* Preferences List: Shows in a descending list the people the user prefers the most.
+* History: Users can view the evolution of their preference for someone over time.
+* Map (coming v0.2.1): Users can share their location with friends.

-# Test v0.2.1 on your Apple device
+## Test v0.2 on your Apple device
 <a href="https://testflight.apple.com/join/wRet2zme"><img src="https://askyourself.app/assets/testflight.png" width="200"></a>
 <br><br>
 Feelist was developed exclusively for Apple platforms, somewhat due to my knowledge limitations on Android.
 <br><br>
-The app is available worldwide on TestFlight as a Beta under v0.2.1 on iOS 17.0 or later, iPadOS 17.0 or later, macOS 14.0 or later, and visionOS 1.0 or later.
+The app is available worldwide on TestFlight as a Beta under v0.2 on iOS 17.0 or later, iPadOS 17.0 or later, macOS 14.0 or later, and visionOS 1.0 or later.
 <br>
 Despite its compatibility, the app keeps the iOS layout regardless of the software the user's on but I'm working on adding dynamic layout for v1.